How to Heal the Nervous System from Trauma Naturally

 In this blog post, I will explain how a traumatic experience can stay trapped in the body.
 I will discuss how it affects the nervous system.

-Most importantly, I will share ways to release it naturally, like with sound wave therapy
+Most importantly, I will share how to heal the nervous system naturally, like with sound wave therapy

 Understanding Nervous System Dysregulation